sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 {{< note success >}}
 **Note**

-Ensure the plugin driver is configured as *grpc*.
+Ensure the plugin driver is configured as type *grpc*.
 Tyk will issue a request to your gRPC server for each plugin hook that you have configured.
 {{< /note >}}